Neburalis/Neburalis/README.md

 <p align="center"><a href="https://github.com/Neburalis"><img src="./images/github-header-image.png" /></a></p>

 __About me__

-- I'm self-taught developer, I wrote my first program about 10 years ago.
-But despite this, my skills cannot be called high, but I am learning and trying to improve them.
+- My name is Arseniy, I am a self-taught developer, I wrote my first program about 10 years ago.
+But despite that, my skills can't be called high, but I learn and try to improve them.
-- I don't have any big projects that I could write about here, but I do have ambitions, and looking forward to be able to take part in big projects and start my own.
+- I don't have any big projects to write about here, but I have ambitions and I'm looking forward to take part in big projects or start my own.
-- I'm currently studying the backend.
-Django, fast api, PostgreSQL, sqLite and some more technologys.
+- I'm currently learning the backend.
+Django, fast api, PostgreSQL, sqLite and some other technologies.
+- I'm also trying to write bots for telegram.
-- I mainly write in Python, but I also don't forbid myself from trying something new and exotic.
+- I write mostly in Python, but I don't forbid myself to try something new and exotic.
-- I’m looking for help with ...
-I'm open to any help, you can always submit issues in any of my repos, or pull requests.
+- I am looking for help in ...
+I'm open to any help, you can always submit problems in any of my repositories or requests for fixes.
-- If you have any questions for me, you can ask them [here](https://github.com/Neburalis/Neburalis/issues).
+- If you have any questions for me, you can ask them [here on the github](https://github.com/Neburalis/Neburalis/issues), or to me on telegram @Neburalis.
-- Fun fact: I like translating documentation into my native language because firstly it improves my knowledge of English, and secondly I can help my compatriots.
+- Fun fact: I like to translate documentation into my native language because, firstly, it improves my English skills, and secondly, I can help my countrymen.

-usually other people here list technologies they are familiar with, but I am familiar with a lot of technologies, but I wouldn't say I am very good at them, so you can look at it in my repositories (and evaluate my skills in this technology) or on the banner below
+Usually other people here list technologies they are familiar with, but I'm familiar with a lot of technologies but wouldn't say I'm very good at them, so you can check it out in my repositories (and assess my skills in that technology) or in the banner below

 [![GitHub stats](https://github-readme-stats.vercel.app/api?username=Neburalis&show_icons=true&bg_color=30,845ec2,00c9a7&title_color=fff&text_color=fff)](https://github.com/Neburalis)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Neburalis&layout=compact&exclude_repo=pumpkin&hide=Jupyter%20Notebook&langs_count=8&bg_color=30,845ec2,00c9a7&title_color=fff&text_color=fff)](https://github.com/Neburalis)